How does table-tennis scoring work?

 - Visible to the opponent throughout the serve

-- Placed on an open palm (not gripped or cupped)
+- On an open palm (not gripped or cupped)

 - Struck on its way down after the toss